• Skip to primary navigation

 5. Amla

-Amla or Indian gooseberry juice can also help aid digestion and ease an irritated stomach as it is rich in fiber and also stimulates digestive juices.
+Amla or Indian gooseberry juice can also help aid digestion and ease an irritated stomach as it is rich in fiber and stimulates digestive juices.

 6. Feed your Kids High-Fiber Foods